 Many enjoy hanging testicles from the trailer hitch of their vehicles, which only serves as proof that away from their trucks, most pick-up drivers don't have any.

-Third-place goes to the drivers of German luxury sedans: Mercedes-Benz, BMW and Audi.
+Finally, third-place goes to the drivers of German luxury sedans: Mercedes-Benz, BMW and Audi.

 Their expression of angst takes a different tact.
 Rather than intimidate you the way the driver of a black Ford F-150 might, drivers of German luxury sedans use the imperiousness of their automobiles to speak for them as they pass you and your pedestrian conveyance in a noiseless, Teutonic rush.